A design and creative studio modeled on the ethos and work ethic of its namesakes

 Founded in 2012, Hobo Pigeon Studio has called the Northern California, Mid-Atlantic, and Pacific Northwest regions home.

-The idea of a resourceful creative studio dedicated to the wonderfully pedestrian goal of making the world easier to understand took shape on San Francisco’s Golden Gate Bridge.
-Now a one-person creative consultancy, it provides reliable graphic design and visual strategy to corporations, partner agencies, and individuals.
-Guided by the intersection of its namesakes’ ethos and insights, the studio was founded by Bryan Keever, a Rust Belt native.
+The idea of a creative studio dedicated to the wonderfully pedestrian goal of making the world easier to understand took shape on San Francisco’s Golden Gate Bridge.
+Since then, the studio has provided dependable graphic design and visual strategy to corporations, partner agencies, and individuals.
+Guided by the intersection of its namesakes’ ethos and insights, Hobo Pigeon was founded by Bryan Keever, a Rust Belt native.

 Railroad Crossing illustration

-A graduate of Ohio University’s School of Art program, Bryan’s BFA in Graphic Design began with an interest in toothpaste packaging and culminated in a full-scale fabricated highway sign and detailed guidelines manual exploring a safe, efficient, and effective system to help drivers traveling around U.S. cities.
-He works and lives in Vancouver, Washington, where a new adventure is always nearby.
+A graduate of Ohio University’s School of Art & Design, Bryan’s BFA in Graphic Design began with a childhood interest in toothpaste packaging and culminated in a full-scale fabricated highway sign and detailed guidelines manual exploring a safe, efficient, and effective system to help drivers traveling around U.S. cities.
+He lives and works on the north bank of the Columbia River—a mere two-bridge train ride from Portland, Oregon.

 Washington State illustration